pgbackrest/pgbackrest/CODING.md

 ```c
 STRING_EXTERN(SAMPLE_VALUE_STR,                                     SAMPLE_VALUE);
 ```
 Static strings declared in the C file are not required to have a `#define` if the `#define` version is not used.
-Extern'd strings must always have the `#define` in the header file.
+Externed strings must always have the `#define` in the header file.

 **Enum Constants**